zaiste/zaiste.net/content/programming/flutter/howtos/howto-style-texts-using-text-widget-flutter.md

 +++
+title = "How To Style Texts using the `Text` widget in Flutter"
 +++

-# How To Style Texts using the `Text` widget in Flutter

 ```dart
 Text(